Jacques Louis David

 Description and Origins of the Neoclassic Art Movement

-The period is called neoclassical because its artists looked back to the art and culture of classical Greece and Rome.
-The spread of Neoclassical Art was primarily inspired by recent roman archeological excavations, including Pompeii and by the gay German classical archaeologist and art critic Johann Joachim Winckelmann.
+During this period artists looked back to the art and culture of classical Greece and Rome.
+The spread of Neoclassical Art was primarily inspired by recent roman archeological excavations, including Pompeii and by the brilliant German classical archaeologist and art critic Johann Joachim Winckelmann.
 Winckelmann touted the homoeroticism of Greco-Roman art, "beauty is rather male than female.
 But the beauty of art demands a higher sensibility than the beauty of nature, because the beauty of art, like tears shed at a play, gives no pain, is without life, and must be awakened and repaired by culture.
 Now, as the spirit of culture is much more ardent in youth than in manhood, the instinct of which I am speaking must be exercised and directed to what is beautiful, before that age is reached, at which one would be afraid to confess that one had no taste for it.”
 His enthusiastic descriptions of art from Classical Antiquity encouraged an interest in Greek antiquities.

-Require more information about Jacques Louis David in Art History?
-Type your query in art into the google search box below and poke around every nook and cranny of the known universe for information this subject.
+Require more facts and information about Neoclassical painters and the French Revolution?
+Poke around every nook and cranny of the known universe for information this subject.
+Search Here

 millardmulch@gmail.com